MiladTootoonchi/Live-Trading-Platform/README.md

 <h3 align = "center"> Future Work </h3>

-There are several clear directions for future improvement:
+There are several clear directions for future improvement.
+It is advised that anyone attempting to recreate the program should keep the following points in mind for their own versions:

-1. **More advanced ML models**
+1. **More advanced ML architecture**
    While it is tempting to use more complex architectures, for example deeper LSTMs, GRUs, CNN-LSTM hybrids, or even transformer models complexity does not always lead to better performance, especially in noisy financial time-series data.
 A more controlled approach would be to improve preprocessing, expand the feature set, and tune hyperparameters more systematically before moving to more advanced architectures.

 2. **Enhanced program architecture**